Student Resources and Policies

 Private Instruction Tuition Charges

 Tuition is pro-rated on a weekly basis.
-Note that the student must obtain the teacher’s permission to register for less than the full year, which is 32 weeks for fall and spring semester.
+Note that the student must obtain the instructor and the Dean’s permission to register for less than the full year, which is 32 weeks for fall and spring semester.
 Summer study is optional and students may register for as many as 8 weeks, pending teacher availability.

 Institutional policies for the Colburn School are available here.